alchemyplatform/aa-sdk/site/getting-started/overview.md

 # What is Account Kit?

 **Account Kit** provides all the tools you need to build smart accounts in your web3 app, unlocking powerful features like social login, gas sponsorship, and batched transactions.
-Integrate [account abstraction](https://www.alchemy.com/overviews/what-is-account-abstraction/?a=ak-docs) with just a few lines of code to deploy your first smart accounts and start sending user operations!
+Integrate [account abstraction](https://www.alchemy.com/overviews/what-is-account-abstraction/?a=embedded-accounts-get-started) with just a few lines of code to deploy your first smart accounts and start sending user operations!

 Account Kit includes five components:

 - **aa-sdk**: A simple, powerful interface to integrate, deploy, and use smart accounts.
 The `aa-sdk` orchestrates everything under the hood to make development easy.
-- **Modular Account:** Secure, audited, modular smart accounts.
+- **Modular Account:** Secure, audited, modular accounts.
 It is easy to deploy when your users need them and extend with [EIP-6900](https://eips.ethereum.org/EIPS/eip-6900) plugins.
 - **Signer:** Integrations with the most popular wallet providers.
 Secure your accounts with email, social login, passkeys, or a self-custodial wallet Signer.
 - **Gas Manager API:** A programmable API to sponsor gas for UserOps that meets your criteria.
 - **Bundler API:** The most reliable ERC-4337 Bundler.
 Land your UserOps on-chain, batch operations, and sponsor gas at a massive scale.

 <img src="/images/account-kit-overview.png" width="400" height="auto" alt="Account Kit Overview" style="display: block; margin: auto;">

-Let’s dive into each component.
+Let's dive into each component.

 ## aa-sdk